flenniken/statictea/docs/vartypes.md

 * builtIn -- true for the built-in functions, false for user functions
 * signature -- the function signature
-* docComments -- the function document comments
+* docComment -- the function document comment
 * filename -- the filename where the function is defined either the code file or functions.nim
 * lineNum -- the line number where the function definition starts
 * numLines -- the number of lines to define the function